 Overview Chapters of Methodology Reports related to National Greenhouse Gas Inventories will be adopted section by section by the Panel.
 The Overview Chapters should be subject to simultaneous review by both experts and governments.
-[Observer organizations will also be invited to provide comments - Option 1a].
 Responsibility for preparing first drafts and revised drafts lies with the respective Task Force Bureau Co-Chairs.
 The Overview Chapters should be prepared concurrently with the preparation of the main Reports.